ZakFahey/easy-commands/Documentation/CommandHandler.md

 There is also the `CommandList` property in this class, which lists all commands that have been registered.

 There is the overrideable `CommandRepositoryToUse`, which specifies how commands are stored.
 There is a default command storage engine, but if you wanted to, say, write a wrapper on top of an existing command system, you could use this override and make a new `CommandRepository` class.
+In addition to this, you have the `HandleCommandException` override, which can be used to handle what happens when an unhandled exception is thrown in a command handler.
+By default, it logs the exception to the console.

 To use this handler, look at [Program.cs](https://github.com/ZakFahey/easy-commands/blob/master/EasyCommands/Example/Program.cs):